-The Art Assassins are a diverse group of young people aged between 14-21 years old who meet every Tuesday at the South London Gallery.
+Art Assassins are a diverse group of young people aged between 16-21 years old who meet every Tuesday at the South London Gallery.

 Art Assassins’ projects are always led by the members.
 Together they have curated exhibitions and events, formed a political party, directed a short film, slept in a forest, made a video game, designed hair products and reinvented the archive.
 The group formed in 2009 and through their collaborative projects they have defined a unique peer-led approach to create platforms which represent themselves and their ideas.

-The group are currently working on a year-long project, The Peckham Experiment: A Centre for Self-Organisation, exploring the history of the Pioneer Health Centre in Peckham and considering its relevance to questions of health, self-organisation and art today.
+The group recently completed a long term project, The Peckham Experiment: A Centre for Self-Organisation, exploring the history of the Pioneer Health Centre in Peckham and considering its relevance to questions of health, self-organisation and art today.